tannerghosen/WeatherApp/README.md

 You can either run it through Visual Studio 2019 through 2022 (potentially earlier) using Node.js developer tools, or Node.js itself.<br>
 For Visual Studio, simply clone this project from GitHub and run the program in Visual Studio.<br>
 For Node.js, open up command prompt and cd to the project folder.
 Then, type npm start when you're located inside the project folder.<br>
-In either case, it will run by default on localhost on port 3000.
+In either case, it will run by default on localhost on port 3000.<br>
 The API Key needs to be inputted into the program in order for it to run, which can be found in config.json as "apikey".
-Put the API key the website gives you between the "" 's.
+Put the API key the website gives you between the "" 's.<br>
 To alter the default measurement on page load, go into config.json and change "measurement" from I for Imperial to M for Metric, or vice versa.